-This Breakthrough Encryption is Transforming Cybersecurity—Here's What You Need to Know! - YaNoticias
+This Breakthrough Encryption is Transforming Cybersecurity—Here's What You Need to Know! - YANoticias

 While MicroCloud’s technology marks a significant advancement, it comes with certain challenges:

-– High Initial Resource Demands: Implementing quantum encryption may require considerable initial investment, which could be a barrier for some organizations.
+– High Initial Resource Demands: Implementing quantum encryption may require considerable initial investment, which could be a barrier for some organisations.

 – Integration Complexity: Incorporating cutting-edge quantum technology into existing systems can be challenging.